 Guidelines & Contents

-Current guidance recommends use of PAPR or N95 with goggles/face shield, gown, and gloves when performing high-risk aerosol-generating procedures, including cardiopulmonary resuscitation (CPR), on patients with unknown COVID-19 status.
+Current UCSF Health guidance recommends use of N95 with goggles/face shield or powered air-purifying respirator (PAPR), gown, and gloves when performing high-risk aerosol-generating procedures, including cardiopulmonary resuscitation (CPR), on patients with unknown COVID-19 status.
 During contrast coverage shifts, outpatients should all be considered COVID-19 status unknown.
-We have assembled PPE kits for resident use in situations which require, or may imminently require, CPR or other high-risk aerosol-generating procedures.
+Physicians assigned to respond to allergic-type reactions to contrast media injection or other medical emergencies must therefore have ready access to appropriate personal protective equipment (PPE).
+Emergency PPE kits for trainee physician use have been assembled for this purpose.
 Each kit is equipped with N-95 masks (sizes small and medium), face shield, gown and size medium gloves.
-PAPRs are currently NOT included in the kits.
+PAPRs are NOT included in the kits.

 Location of Kits by Site

-Mission Bay – Peds reading room
+Mission Bay – Pediatric radiology reading room

-PCMB – AI reading room
+PCMB – Abdominal imaging reading room

-Moffitt – Third floor call room, chest reading room & UCIC reading room
+Moffitt – Third floor call room (L325), Cardiac and pulmonary imaging reading room, & UCIC reading room

-China Basin – Neuro/Nuc Med reading room
+China Basin – Neuroradiology/Molecular Imaging & Therapeutics reading room

 Instructions for Use

+In the event a trainee physician is called to assess a patient, the physician may:

+opt to don the airborne + contact precautions in the emergency kit prior to traveling to the imaging suite, OR

+the emergency PPE kit may be transported to the scanner and only utilized in the event that a serious medical emergency is in progress and CPR initiation appears plausible.

+Because the vast majority of allergic-type contrast reactions and other medical situations will not require CPR initiation, physicians are encouraged to use approach #2 above.
+In this case, the responding physician should don surgical mask + eye protection (available at all imaging suites).

-In the event you are called to assess a patient, it is recommended that you transport the PPE kit with you to the scanner and immediately don the appropriate gear if the situation looks like a high-risk aerosol-generating procedure, such as CPR, may occur.
-Once the kit is used and no longer needed, it should be discarded and replaced (see below for replacement instructions).
+PPE kits should be returned to the appropriate call room/reading room if not used.
+Once a PPE kit has been used and is no longer needed, it should be discarded and replaced (see below for replacement instructions).

-In the vast majority of cases, where CPR or other high-risk aerosol-generating procedures are unlikely to occur, surgical mask +/- eye protection is appropriate protection and the PPE kits should be reserved for later use.
-Surgical masks and eye protection are available at all sites outside of the PPE kits.
-Please return the PPE kits to the appropriate call room/reading room if not used.

-In addition to a surgical mask, eye protection is recommended for:

-Clinical encounters when a patient cannot mask or consistently mask (including if mask is removed for exam purposes)

-AND

-When a health care personnel anticipates being in the same clinic room and/or within 6 feet of the patient for at least 15 minutes

-AND

-The patient has not had a COVID-19 PCR for the current encounter

 Replacing the PPE Kit